Former Top Gear presenters lead tributes to Formula One ‘legend’ Eddie Jordan

 Rory Reid described his former co-star as a “legend” while Chris Harris said the former Formula One team owner was a “pure force of nature”.

+Also paying tribute was Jordan’s co-star, TV and radio presenter Chris Evans, who spoke about the importance of getting checked for cancer.

+Jordan revealed in 2024 that he had been diagnosed with bladder and prostate cancer, which spread to his spine and pelvis.

-Also paying tribute was TV and radio presenter Chris Evans, who said: “He was encouraging us all to get checked, because we do know that various forms of cancer, the majority of forms of cancer, are now eminently curable if you catch them early enough – prostate cancer being one of them.”
+“He was encouraging us all to get checked because we do know that various forms of cancer, the majority of forms of cancer, are now eminently curable if you catch them early enough – prostate cancer being one of them”, Evans said on his Virgin Radio breakfast show.

-Jordan disclosed in 2024 that he had been diagnosed with bladder and prostate cancer, which spread to his spine and pelvis.

 “The thing is, though, Eddie sang from the hymn sheet that says ‘live life as deeply as you can every single day, every single day’.